bowmnath/cis-452-f21/syllabus.md

   such as the Google Drive app.
   I reserve the right to specify alternate submission cutoffs per assignment.
 * No late assignments will be accepted.
+  However, to account for cases where a student sleeps through a deadline, forgets their laptop at work and cannot make the submission deadline, etc., assignments may be turned in up to 12 hours after the deadline for up to 50% credit.
+  This is intentionally a steep penalty -- a student would almost certainly be better off turning in whatever work was completed before the deadline rather than taking the additional hours as time to work.
+  Please be sure to plan ahead,
+  and do not wait until the last minute to submit and risk a large penalty.
   In cases of extreme emergency, such as an accident or illness resulting in hospitalization, please contact me and I will be reasonable.
 * Assignments are to be completed individually unless directed otherwise.